List of kart racing championships

 The following is a list of kart racing championships.
 International championships have been held in kart racing since 1964, when the Karting World Championship was inaugurated by the CIK-FIA.

-Active international championships
+International championships

-As of 2025, there are 10 active international titles awarded in CIK-FIA classes:
+International kart racing is sanctioned by the Commission Internationale de Karting (CIK-FIA).
+On application to the CIK-FIA by the organiser, a championship may be granted international-status if it is held to the homologation standard set by the CIK-FIA for karts, classes, circuits, and format.